Pupil Premium Report

 Use of Pupil Premium at Elvetham Heath Primary School

 At Elvetham Heath Primary School we have high expectations for all our pupils and work hard to ensure that all pupils make good progress across the school and achieve their best.
-Each pupil’s progress is evaluated at four milestones over the course of the year through Cohort Progress Meetings and additional support is provided for any pupils at risk of not making good progress.
-One of our Deputy Headteachers, Mrs Debbie Nicholass, has particular responsibility for ensuring that there is high quality provision for children receiving Free school Meals or who are Looked After.
-The Deputy Headteacher meets with the designated Pupil Premium Governor once a term.
+Each pupil’s progress is evaluated at three milestones over the course of the year through Cohort Progress Meetings and additional support is provided for any pupils at risk of not making good progress.
+Our Pupil Premium Champion, Mrs Bryant-Jones, has particular responsibility for ensuring that there is high-quality provision for children receiving Free School Meals or who are Looked After.
+The Pupil Premium Champion meets with the designated Pupil Premium Governor once a term.

-The Deputy Headteacher closely monitors and evaluates the academic progress and attainment of each Pupil Premium child and the associated groups.
+The Pupil Premium Champion closely monitors and evaluates the academic progress, attendance and attainment of each Pupil Premium child and the associated groups.

-The number of pupils receiving Free School Meals at Elvetham Heath is low compared with schools nationally.
+The number of pupils receiving Free School Meals at Elvetham Heath is low compared to schools nationally.